rat-extensions/ir-evaluation/README.md

 Visualizing Information Retrieval Study Results for Result Assessment Tool

 # Description
 This add-on will aid researchers to have some initial visualizations based on the standard IR evaluation measures.
+There is a config.toml file for the theme.

 # Requirements